bkavlak/bkavlak/README.md

 - 🧠 I also enjoy **psychology and epistemology** as a research topic.
 - :hand: I am an advocate of **open science** for **equal opportunities**
 - :computer: I can build data science workflows with **R** or **Python**.
-  - I working on a R 📦 for map accuracy assesments, check it out!
+  - I am working on a R 📦 for map accuracy assesments, check it out!
 <p align="center">
   <a href="https://github.com/bkavlak/bootmap"><img src="https://github.com/bkavlak/datacamp2020-doktar/blob/main/images/doktarhex2.png" width="70px"/></a>
 </p>